Skip to footer content

 We can also edit PDFs online.
 Several online platforms offer PDF editing capabilities without the need to download or install the software.
 Platforms like PDFFiller, Smallpdf, PDFescape, and Sejda allow you to upload your PDF and edit PDF documents directly within your browser.
 The process usually involves uploading the file, selecting the text, and applying the desired changes before saving the modified PDF.

-Search for a PDF Editor in your search engine.
+1. Search for a PDF Editor in your search engine.
 Open any suitable PDF Editor.
-In this example, I am using PDFFiller to edit a PDF.
+PDFFiller will be used in this example to edit a PDF.
 Open PDFFiller and upload your PDF file.

 Converting to Word and Back